jeaton425/screencloud-tech-test/README.md

 For Fields, I only had a single field in telemetryData so ideally should have added more such as Battery Life and other fields

+I'd not store my enviroment values hard coded in the application, add .env values for these (very much not good practice)

 Also could be additional validation to record missing expected data, for example:
   If a drone has taken off, then it is assumed that has landed if the data is recorded (assuming data is delivered on landing).
   If a drone had delivered an Item, then it is assumed it has taken off and landed (with the above assumption being valid)